Holistic Gum Disease therapy

 Stages of Periodontal Diseases

-Whether your gum disease is stopped, slowed, or gets worse depends a great deal on how persistent you show up to your perio-maintenance appointments at Aria Dental and how well you care for your teeth and gums every day.
+Whether your gum disease is stopped, slowed, or gets worse depends a great deal on how consistently you attend your perio-maintenance appointments at Aria Dental and how well you care for your teeth and gums every day.

 Gingivitis

-In its early stage, gum disease is often referred to as gingivitis, an infection of bacteria in the gums caused by plaque buildup on teeth.
-If plaque isn’t properly removed, it will build up at the gum line and can result in inflammation of the gums.
+In its early stages, gum disease is often referred to as gingivitis, an infection caused by bacteria in the gums and plaque buildup on teeth.
+If plaque isn’t adequately removed, it can build up at the gum line, leading to gum inflammation.
 Gingivitis is a condition that needs to be addressed immediately at the first sign of a problem; It is characterized by swollen, red, bleeding, or receding gums.
 Gingivitis is reversible with professional treatment and good oral home care.
 If left untreated, it can lead to severe periodontitis (periodontal infection), which could ultimately lead to gum surgery or destroy the bone surrounding your teeth and may cause you to lose your teeth.
 Aria Dental utilizes the latest techniques and proven holistic ways to help our patients eliminate gingivitis and associated chronic inflammation.
 The treatment usually involves deep cleaning (scaling or root planing) with options of ozone therapy and gum laser treatments.

 Periodontitis

-Destructive Inflammatory Disease Periodontal (Gum) disease or periodontitis is the natural progression of gingivitis.
+Destructive Inflammatory periodontal (Gum) disease or periodontitis is the natural progression of gingivitis.
 Periodontal disease is a hidden danger, not only to your teeth but also to your overall health, because it is virtually pain-free.
 Periodontitis is the leading cause of tooth loss in adults.
-According to recent findings from the Center for Disease Control and Prevention (CDC), half of American aged 30 or older have periodontitis.
+According to recent findings from the Centers for Disease Control and Prevention (CDC), half of Americans aged 30 or older have periodontitis.
 This equals approximately 64.7 million Americans.
-Your daily oral hygiene routine is your best defense against periodontal disease, but if you suffer from bleeding gums, receding gum, or loose teeth due to any form of gum disease, you need to immediately receive professional dental care.
+Your daily oral hygiene routine is your best defense against periodontal disease.
+Still, if you suffer from bleeding gums, receding gums, or loose teeth due to any form of gum disease, you need to receive professional dental care immediately.
 Although it cannot be cured, gum disease can be controlled with dental treatments such as gum therapy, ozone therapy, and Periolase LANAP®.

 different forms of periodontitis